pantelis/data-mining/_sources/aiml-common/lectures/recommenders/netflix/_index.md

----
-title: The Netflix Prize and Singular Value Decomposition
----

 #  The Netflix Prize and Singular Value Decomposition

 > NOTE: The following are based on the [winning submission paper](https://www.netflixprize.com/assets/GrandPrize2009_BPC_BellKor.pdf) as well as [their subsequent publication](https://datajobs.com/data-science-repo/Recommender-Systems-[Netflix].pdf).